xabbu42/Master/arbeit.md

 \End{definition}

-Notice that with this expansion, $□$ occurrences of the same family no longer are always part of the same subformula $□C$.
+Notice that with this expansion, $□$ occurrences of the same family no longer are always part of the same subformula $□C$ and therefor lemma
+\ref{prehist} no longer holds.
 Also similar to the $(Cut)$ rule, we add correspondence between negative and positive occurrences of $□$ symbols.

 With the following lemmas and theorems we will establish a constructive proof for $G3s + (□Cut) ⊢ Γ ⊃ Δ ⇒ G3s + (Cut) ⊢ Γ ⊃ Δ ⇒
 G3s ⊢ Γ ⊃ Δ$.
-Moreover there will be corollaries showing that the constructions do not introduce prehistoric loops in the global sense given above.
-By lemma \ref{prehist} the global definition \ref{global}
+Moreover there will be corollaries showing that the constructions do not introduce prehistoric loops by the new definition
+\ref{defcut}.
+As all prehistoric relations by the first defintion
-and the original local definition \ref{local} are equivalent in G3s and therefore the G3s proof for $Γ ⊃ Δ$ will be prehistoric loop free by the original definition if the proof in G3s + $(□Cut)$ was prehistoric loop free.
+\ref{prehist} are included in the new definition, the final proof in G3s will be prehistoric loop free by any definition if the original proof G3s + $(□Cut)$ was prehistoric loop free by the new definition.

 It is important to note, that all the following corollaries are not restricted to the annotations $an_T$ of the proofs $𝒯 = (T, R)$ given